1. NAME: The Club shall be called AMANZIMTOTI CYCLING CLUB

-3. COLOURS: The Club colours shall be burnt tangerine and black.
+3. COLOURS: The Club colours shall be orange and black

 The objectives of the Club are:

 a) To encourage and promote all forms of amateur competitive and non-competitive cycling.

 b) To promote, control and stage amateur cycling and/or athletic meetings and individual events in the area of jurisdiction of CYCLING KZN.

 c) To do all such things as may be necessary or deemed necessary for the management of the Club and for the due carrying out of the above-mentioned objectives and those of CYCLING KZN and CYCLING SA.

 d) To co-operate with and in any other way act in conjunction with other clubs affiliated to CYCLING KZN and the KZN Athletic Association for the purpose of promoting sports meetings and individual events and furthering the interests of the Club.

 e) To provide for the training and coaching of individual members and teams.

 f) To co-operate with CYCLING KZN in the training of Officials.